qxf2/rust-selenium-beginners/README.md

 - Open a terminal and run the driver with the following command

         chromedriver

+- If you are running in Mozilla than open a terminal and run the driver with the following command

+        geckodriver --port 9515

 - Open another terminal, navigate to the source directory containing the .toml file and run the following to run individual test